heyjmac/Spinner/README.md

 ## User Interface

 Spinner’s interface was built using [Webcrumbs Frontend AI](https://tools.webcrumbs.org).
 It is practical and designed to meet user needs.
-Explore it through this [link](https://share.webcrumbs.org/ne6ep_).

 ![Webcrumbs](interface.png)